-SECOND STEP: create the required documentation for your business entity.
+Create the required documentation for your business entity:

-The biggest mistake made when there is more than one business owner.
+The biggest mistake is made when there is more than one business owner.

 When any type of business entity has more than one owner, having the proper written documentation is essential.
 Business owners usually split with one another eventually.
 Sometimes it is a friendly split, but sometimes it is not.

 However, when the business relationship was not in writing, each owner has a different opinion concerning who owns which business assets and how the business should be divided.
-By having the agreement in writing, it reduces potential conflict.
+Having the agreement in writing reduces potential conflict.